COSTA COFFEE IS A BRITISH SUCCESS STORY IN THE EXPANDING COFFEE SHOP MARKET IN CHINA

 The ‘Consumer Experience’ is vital

-Costa will be competing with American corporate giant ‘Starbucks’ who have been very successful in China by building stores to suit local preferences and elevating the consumer ‘experience’ factor.
+Costa will be competing with American corporate giant ‘Starbucks’ which has been very successful in China by building stores to suit local preferences and elevating the consumer ‘experience’ factor.
 New entrants are arriving every day into this lucrative market and therefore this consumer ‘experience’ becomes even more vital.

 Many Chinese coffee drinkers, “place greater value on the experience and environment these cafes provide, rather than on the quality of the coffee itself,” reports China Briefing.